- A franchise provides entrepreneurs with the opportunity to buy an established business with branding and processes in

 - Where you want to open the franchise

-- Why you are interested in their franchise and what you already know about it.
+- Why you are interested in their franchise and what do you already know about it.

 4. Set up your “discovery day” meeting.

 Prior to COVID-19, the corporate office of a franchise would hold a standard face-to-face meeting with the prospective franchisee.
 During this meeting, commonly known as the “discovery day,” you get to know each other better, and you can ask all the questions you’d like before making a commitment to buying a franchise.

 During the pandemic, however, discovery days are being held virtually.
 As part of the virtual meeting, you should hope to get a virtual tour of the franchise.
 When your discovery day is held depends on the franchise; some choose to schedule the meetings during the very beginning of the recruitment process, while others prefer to hold them toward the end.

 5. Apply for financing.